delabassee/odl2021-lab/lab4-preview.md

 The compilation now succeeds.
 Notice that you are still warned that preview features are used in the code.

 To run code that uses Preview Feature, you would face the same safeguard as Preview Features are also disabled at runtime!
 To be used, they should be explicitly enabled using the `--enable-preview` flag.
-The difference is that at runtime, you don't need to use a flag to confirm that version that you are using.
+The difference is that at runtime, you don't need to use a flag to confirm the version that you are using.

 ```
 java --enable-preview SomePreviewTest